-What IS it all about – well, it’s dressing up in a scary costume, going round our private gated community with their dad and all the other community kids, and collecting TONS of sweets!!!
+What IS it all about – well, it’s dressing up in a scary costume, going around our community with their dad and all the other kids, and collecting TONS of sweets!!!
 Duh.

-The costume decision has been a tough one this year.
+The decision about what to wear for Halloween has been a tough one this year.
 The close contenders so far have been: